Skip to main content

 RetailNorthstar connects design, merchandising, buying, and vendor execution in one workflow — so plans stay current, decisions are backed by data, and every season closes with more margin intact.

-Built for startup, small, and mid-market apparel brands.
+Built for startup, small, and mid-market apparel, footwear, accessories, home & furniture, beauty, sporting goods, outdoor, toys & games, baby & juvenile, and jewelry & watch brands.
 Live in weeks — no implementation partner required.

 Design, planning, buying, execution — one system.